NRI Income Tax & Compliance

 The taxable capital gains = 4,39,79,100 - 2,63,87,460 = Rs 1,75,91,64.

-Note: As of April 1, 2024, the maximum deduction available under Section 54F is Rs 10 crore.
-This limit took effect on April 1, 2024, but was initially introduced in the Union Budget 2023.
+Note: From April 1, 2024, the maximum deduction available under section 54F is Rs 10 crore.
+This limit came into effect from April 1, 2024, but was initially introduced in the Union Budget 2023.

 What is the Difference Between Section 54 and 54F?